dvtirol/pynetinstall/README.md

 <!--
 By setting `plugin=<python_module>:<a_class>` in `config.ini`, you can create a custom Python module for dynamically fetching different configuration files by matching the MAC address of the connected RouterBoard.
+The module will be searched for in Python's path ($PWD, $PATH or $PYTHONPATH).
 This is not well documented; please see the source at `pynetinstall/plugins/simple.py`.
 -->